Another “What Works!” post ~

 - Make it physical and fun.
 Do fun physical workouts when ordinary drills and manipulatives are not working to combat tears and tantrums.
 Recite the tables while jumping on a mini trampoline, while skipping with rope, when bouncing a ball, clapping hands, doing hopscotch … it is fun and it stimulates the brain!
 Use playing cards and dominoes for fun maths drills and mental maths.

 - Tutor high school maths.
 If you or dad can tutor, great.
 It worked for me and my daughter.
-If not, find a friend, student, retired teacher or professional tutor to help your child.
+If not, find a friend, student, retired teacher, high school student or professional tutor to help your child.
 This is especially important with high school maths.
 Don’t let maths tantrums and upsets cause you to ditch homeschooling!
 Often a 3rd party person makes a huge difference in a teenager’s attitude.
 The student must report regularly to the tutor and be accountable for the work they understand and the concepts that they struggle with.
 Often tutors are great for pre-exam revision.
 The tutor can prepare the student for the type of work to focus on and the questions to practice.

 - Do maths early, when your child is most awake and fresh.
 Maths requires mental fitness and this is most often early in the day.
 My teens often put off their maths lessons because they didn’t enjoy it much, but when they finally had to do their lessons, they were tired and they struggled more.
 I advised them to do it first and get it over with for the day.
 For young children, maths and handwriting should be done at the table, early in the morning.
 We do our seat work (or disciplinary subjects = those 3R’s) first and then go on to read alouds and narrations.